dansansi/MyGamingList/README.md

 **[https://mygaminglist-ielz.onrender.com](https://mygaminglist-ielz.onrender.com)**

 - ⚠️ PostgreSQL is hosted on Neon and the most heavy stuff from the application may have some lag due to servers beign too far away from each other.
-- ⚠️ On the first visit after being logged in, authentication state may not load correctly due to cold start latency — a quick refresh fixes it (I'll work on it!).
+- ⚠️ On the first visit after being logged in, authentication state may not load correctly due to cold start latency but a quick refresh fixes it (I'll work on it!).
-- ⚠️ Hosted on Render's free tier — the backend may take ~30 seconds to wake up on the first request.
+- ⚠️ Hosted on Render's free tier and the backend may take about 30 seconds to wake up on the first request.